Is GTA Online actually good in 2021?

 Crime and punishment

 Not all content is made equal in GTA Online – some missions are way too hard.
 Others are overly long and give you frustrating objectives.
-And some are terrific fun, without actually rewarding you that much in terms of in-game rewards for playing them.
-It's the ultimate mixed bag of an online game, and it could probably use a revamp with some of the older content stripped out, like Destiny 2 did last year.
+And some are terrific fun, without actually rewarding you that much in terms of in-game cash and experience for playing them.
+It's the ultimate mixed bag of an online game, and it could probably use a revamp with some of the older content stripped out, a la Destiny 2 last year.

 I also wish the loading times weren't so bloody long.
 Hopefully the PS5 version will fix that.